 The bomber, still under control descent, parallel to the coast, crashed into the sea, 50 yards offshore, 10 to 20 miles south of the Buna area and sank quickly.
 Two men were later seen in the water, and emergency rations and weapons were dropped to them by B-17E 41-9015.
 The tail section separated from the airplane.
 One minute after the ditching, a large explosion occurred, sending a water spout 100' to 200' into the air.

 Fates of the Crew

-Schneider (formally a member of the 19th BG, 93rd BS) was captured by the Japanese and executed.
-Schneider's remains were found and buried in in the Buna area on November 15, 1942 in an isolate grave by Rev. W. J. Scheredler, Concordia College, Fort Wayne.
-On January 15, 1943, his skeletal remains were exhumed and reburied at Duropa Plantation Cemetery #1, grave 32 row 3 near Buna.
-Later, he was buried at Finschafen USAAF Cemetery No. 2 at grave 1566.
-Finally his remains were disinterred on May 14, 1948 and transported to Manila No. 2 Cemetery and placed into the the AGRS mausoleum.
+Schneider who was formally a member of the 19th BG, 93rd BS landed safely but was captured by the Japanese Army and executed.
+His remains were found and buried in an isolated burial by Rev. W. J. Scheredler, Concordia College near Buna.
+On January 15, 1943, his skeletal remains were exhumed and reburied at Duropa Plantation Cemetery #1 at grave 32 row 3 near Buna.
+Later, he was reburied at Finschafen USAAF Cemetery No. 2 at grave 1566.
+Finally his remains were disinterred on May 14, 1948 and transported to Manila No. 2 Cemetery to the AGRS mausoleum.

 The other two, Tennant and Pixley landed safely and fled into the jungle, and were later rescued.

 Lastly, Lt.
 Erb and Twilley (who was wounded) made it to shore and fled into the jungle toward the east, and claimed to have "dodged several Japanese patrols" along the way.